 Charges shall be paid in full before a menued meal is offered.
-Once the charge limit is reached, if the account is not replenished, the student shall receive a courtesy meal at the beginning of the lunch line.
+Once the charge limit is reached, if the account is not replenished, the student shall receive a courtesy meal.
 There is no limit to the number of courtesy meals a student may receive.
 Food service staff shall not pull a tray from a student who has reached the charge limit.

-Cafeteria staff will work with campus staff to identify students’ eligibility for free or reduced price meals.
+Cafeteria staff will work with campus administration to identify students’ eligibility for free or reduced price meals.

 NOTIFICATION OR LOW AND NEGATIVE BALANCES AND COLLECTION OF FUNDS